James G. (Jim) Matlock, Ph.D.

 memories, Keil recognized that they presented a real phenomenon and

-were not adequate for them.
-But unlike the other principal reincarnation
+explanations were not adequate for them.
+But unlike the other principal

 Keil's publications on reincarnation are listed below.